Live Crawler Services for Current Web Data

 The final delivery design should specify:

-Explore related capabilities through enterprise web scraping, custom data pipelines, and how Nenodata works.
+Explore related capabilities through enterprise web crawling, dynamic website scraping, scraper maintenance and monitoring, enterprise web scraping, custom data pipelines, price intelligence, and what is a live crawler.